eventespresso/event-espresso-core/README.md

 ***

 This is the Core for Event Espresso 4.
-This README.md file is targeted for display with our Github repo.
+This README.md file is targeted for display with our GitHub repo.
 For detailed information via traditional readme, see the readme.txt file.

 > Extra:  The code structure and phpdoc parsed documentation can be found at http://code.eventespresso.com
 >